The Excel Database Functions are designed to assist you when working with an Excel database.

 The above Dcount function finds three rows for which the Subject is "English" and the Score is greater than 60%.
 The function therefore returns the count 3.

-Further examples of the Excel Dcount function can be found on the Microsoft Office website.
+Further examples of the Excel Dcount function are provided on the Microsoft Office website.